Healthy Homes Assessment Boulcott

 Draught Stopping Boulcott

-Draughts increase the likelihood of low temperatures inside houses.
-A damp house costs more to heat, which means wasting energy and incurring higher costs.
+Draughts are a major cause of low temperatures inside homes.
+A humid house costs more to heat, which completed jobs in wasting energy and incurring higher costs.

-If you can feel external air coming in or the air is clear from a crack or a gap that is, it’s most likely a gap or hole which needs sealing in the way you can.
-Cracks and gaps that are large should be sealed permanently.
-Gaps greater than 3mm that allow air to enter or exit into your home need to be sealed.
-For example, if an open fireplace is not in use, it can create draughts.
-This should be shut from.
-Landlords and property managers are accountable for ensuring that draughts from the fireplace are removed as far as possible.
+If you are able to feel external air getting in, or see the sound of a clear draught emanating from a crack or a gap or crack, then it’s most likely a gap or crack that needs sealing in the way you can.
+Large gaps and cracks should be sealed permanently.
+Gaps greater than 3mm that allow air in or out into the home require to be sealed.
+For instance, if an open fireplace isn’t in use it could cause draughts, and should be sealed from.
+Property managers and landlords are accountable for making sure that draughts from the fireplace are removed in the maximum extent possible.

-You don’t require to block up intentional holes or gaps which are part of the construction.
-For example, tiny gaps around doors and windows could be necessary to allow for movement within the building when the household is heated and cools to allow them to be shut and opened, rather than securing.
-We will check all windows and doors during the Healthy Homes assessment of your rental property.
+There is no require to block up intentional gaps or holes that are part of the building.
+For example, tiny gaps around doors and windows may be required to allow for movement of the structure when the home gets warmer and cooler, so that they are able to be closed and opened instead of instead of being stuck.
+We will inspect every window and door during the Healthy Homes assessment of your rental property.

 draught stopping building inspections